anywhere-fitness-2-bw-ft/back-end/README.md

 [GET] /api/users - Retrieves all current users.

+[GET] /api/users/:id - Retrieves the user of the given ID.

 [PUT] /api/users/:id - Updates user, body must be at least one updated value.

 [DELETE] /api/users/:id - Deletes a user of the given ID.